ironsheep/P2-vscode-langserv-extension/README.md

 There are additional companion documents in this Repository:

 1. [Configuring User Tasks - Windows](TASKS-User-win.md) which advises on how to automate your P2 Development when using VScode on **Windows**
-2. [Configuring User Tasks - MacOS](TASKS-User-macOS.md) which advises on how to automate your P2 Development when using VScode on **macOS**
+1. [Configuring User Tasks - MacOS](TASKS-User-macOS.md) which advises on how to automate your P2 Development when using VScode on **macOS**
-3. [Configuring User Tasks - Windows|MacOS|RPI](TASKS-User.md) which advises on how to automate your P2 Development when using VScode on **any of the supported platforms**
+1. [Configuring User Tasks - RPI](TASKS-User-RPi.md) which advises on how to automate your P2 Development when using VScode on **Raspberry Pi**
-4. [Configure VSCode for background coloring by Spin Block](PT-Color-setup.md) how to set up coloring and some additional notes
+1. [Configure VSCode for background coloring by Spin Block](PT-Color-setup.md) how to set up coloring and some additional notes
-4. [VSCode Extensions](EXTENSIONS.md) we find useful in our own P2 development
+1. [VSCode Extensions](EXTENSIONS.md) we find useful in our own P2 development
-5. [Visual Examples - Tabbing](TAB-VisualEx.md) a visual explaination of how our Tabbing feature works (*For those of us, like me, who understand more easily when we see pictures.*)
+1. [Visual Examples - Tabbing](TAB-VisualEx.md) a visual explaination of how our Tabbing feature works (*For those of us, like me, who understand more easily when we see pictures.*)
-6. [Engineering Notes - Tabbing](TAB-SPECs.md) more detailed description of how our Tabbing feature works
+1. [Engineering Notes - Tabbing](TAB-SPECs.md) more detailed description of how our Tabbing feature works
-7. Spin2 Extension Details: [Settings](Spin2-Settings.md) and [Keyboard Mapping](Spin2-Settings.md#our-spinspin2-vscode-key-mapping)
+1. Spin2 Extension Details: [Settings](Spin2-Settings.md) and [Keyboard Mapping](Spin2-Settings.md#our-spinspin2-vscode-key-mapping)
+1. Additional details of new compiler support [ToolChain REF](Spin2-ToolChain.md)

 Also, here are a couple of really useful VSCode sources: